 In this article, we look at the safety considerations of cutting an ingrown nail at home, physician care, and how people can cut their toenails to avoid ingrowing.

-If a toenail is at risk of becoming ingrown, people can try the following tips to prevent it:
+If a toenail is at risk of becoming ingrown, people can try the

 - Trim the nails straight across.
 Avoid making them rounded or pointed.